 Next dry your eggs off and get ready for an extra cool surprise!
 Crack the eggs open and look what’s inside.

-Making Marbled Easter Eggs are So Much Fun
+Making Marbled Easter Eggs Is So Much Fun

 I just love these Marbled Easter eggs and my kids thought they were the coolest thing ever.
 I love experimenting with different colors each time we make these.